RomainEconomics/pipelines_aws/README.md

 ## Pipelines on AWS using Twitter API data

-With this project, the idea is to fetch simple data from an API, here using Twitter to get the trending topics, and used all the different tools and infrastructure available to a data engineer today.
+With this project, the idea is to fetch simple data from an API, here using Twitter to get the trending topics, and use all the different tools and infrastructure available to a data engineer today.

 Therefore the focus is on building a robust infrastructure and improve my knowledge using those tools.